gchurch/ASP.NET-eShop/README.md

 ![.NET Core](https://github.com/gchurch/Ganges/workflows/.NET%20Core/badge.svg?branch=master)

 I have created a CRUD E-commerce website using ASP.NET Core 5.0.
-I have created two different front-ends, one with Angular and another with Razor.
-The solution has a clean architecture which results in the two front-ends being easily substitutable.
+I have created a few different front-ends using different technologies.
+These are Angular, React, and Razor.
+The solution has a clean architecture which results in the front-ends being easily substitutable.
 I have also created unit tests and functional tests for the application.

 ## Angular Front-end